DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Results

 We evaluate DIV-Nav against several baselines on the MultiON challenge minival split.
 Table~\ref{tab:cf_results_asr_progress_sr} presents our results compared to MOPA~\cite{raychaudhuri2024mopa}, IntelliGO Labs (the winning submission from the 2024 challenge)~\cite{multion2024}, and OneMap~\cite{busch2025mapallrealtimeopenvocabulary} provided with the primary target.

 DIV-Nav achieves the best performance across all metrics, with a 30\% improvement in SRAT over the baselines and a 40\% improvement in Progress.
 While absolute performance remains challenging due to the complexity of the benchmark, our approach demonstrates advantages in handling spatially-constrained queries.
-We further observe that our method reduces false positives compared to OneMap, which we attribute to our method being able to reason about spatial constraints, instead of just searching for the primary target.
-In contrast to that, OneMap might call the FOUND action on a target that matches the primary target, but does not satisfy the full constraint.
+We further observe that our method reduces false positives compared to \cite{busch2025mapallrealtimeopenvocabulary}, which we attribute to our method being able to reason about spatial constraints, instead of just searching for the primary target.
+In contrast to that, \cite{busch2025mapallrealtimeopenvocabulary} might call the FOUND action on a target that matches the primary target, but does not satisfy the full constraint.

-The relatively low absolute performance across all methods can be attributed to several factors: (1) Low-resolution observations: The 256$\times$256 RGB-D images limit detailed object recognition; (2) LVLM performance in simulation: We observed that Vision-language models show reduced effectiveness on the rather simple graphics used in the benchmark compared to real-world images and (3) Highly challenging queries: The benchmark contains numerous highly challenging queries such as "Find the freestanding bath/shower mixer" and "Find the cream chair by Joanna Gaines".
-Lastly, we found that our semantic map struggles with small or occluded objects in the feature space.
+The relatively low absolute performance across all methods can be attributed to several factors: (1) Low-resolution observations: The 256×256 RGB-D images limit detailed object recognition; (2) LVLM performance in simulation: Vision-language models show reduced effectiveness on the simple graphics used in the benchmark compared to real-world images; (3) Highly challenging queries: Using our complexity characterization from Section IV, the benchmark's hardest queries are predominantly fine-grained single-object descriptions (one target, zero spatial relationships) such as \textit{`Find the freestanding bath/shower mixer'} and \textit{`find the cream chair by Joanna Gaines'}, which challenge CLIP's fine-grained discrimination capacity rather than the spatial reasoning pipeline, and represent limitations of the underlying semantic map rather than the DIV-Nav framework itself.
+Lastly, our semantic map struggles with small or occluded objects in the feature space.

 Despite these challenges, our semantic intersection approach shows consistent improvements over baselines, validating our core hypothesis that decomposing complex spatial queries and combining similarity maps leads to better navigation performance.